PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 - Wait till it registers.
 Voila!

 ## First Run
-- Locate _Physical Starlight and Atmosphere_ panel in [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar)
+- Locate _Physical Starlight and Atmosphere_ panel in the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar)
 also called _N Panel_ (You can also find addon panel in the World Properties).
 Click on the tab _Atmosphere_ to reveal it.
 - Enable addon by clicking the `+ Add Atmosphere` button.